dityas/Shallot/README.md

 ### Deliverable 3

 * The server now has implementation in the form of the aforementioend firewall.
 Instead of simply checking the request, it is now properly rejected.
 We decided to not implement multi-layering, as the investment of development was not worth separating the whitelist and blacklist checks.
 Instead, we check them both on a single server.
+* The blacklist and whitelist now reject lines not in the IPV4 format.
+They also allow for the use of wildcards.
+For instance, 172.0.0.* will match with 172.0.0.1, 172.0.0.2, and so on.
 * We have also implemented caching in the form of memcached.
 During a server's runtime, whenever a curl request is sent, the outcome of that event will be saved.
 The cache is checked before actually sending the request, and returns the result if there is one.
 * We have a statistics module that probes event_log.txt.
 It returns the number of connections, as well as the number of each type of event the server has encountered (e.g. denied because of the blacklist).